-- a. the award notice, including any special conditions applicable to the award and any numbered amendments thereto; - b. general Federal award information as required by 2 CFR § 200.210; - c. the budget, which indicates the amounts, by categories of expense, on which NSF has based its support; - d. the applicable NSF general conditions referenced in the award notice (see Chapter VI.C for listing); - e. the proposal referenced in the award notice; and - f. any NSF program announcement, program solicitation or other documents or special requirements incorporated by reference in the award notice.
+- a. the award notice, including any special conditions applicable to the award and any numbered amendments thereto; - b. general Federal award information as required by 2 CFR § 200.210; - c. the budget, which indicates the amounts, by categories of expense, on which NSF has based its support; - d. the applicable NSF general conditions referenced in the award notice; - e. the proposal referenced in the award notice; and - f. any NSF program announcement, program solicitation or other documents or special requirements incorporated by reference in the award notice.